MSU-Libraries/kube-doc/README.md

 * `kube3.test.lib.msu.edu`, `35.8.223.113`

 ### Container Runtime
-Kubernetes requires a CRI available, as noted above.
-We can use `containerd` for this purpose.
+Kubernetes will run on a number of Container Runtimes which implement the _Container Runtime Interface_ (CRI).
+The two most well known are:

+* containerd
+* CRI-O

+The containerd CRI is actually already installed if you have Docker installed, as Docker Engine also makes use of containerd.
+Kubernetes used to be able to use Docker as its runtime, which allowed for use of `docker` commands to interact with Kubernetes managed containers.
+This feature has been removed in more modern versions of Kubernetes.

+For our guide, we can use `containerd`.
 On Ubuntu, this can be installed via:
 ```
 apt install -y containerd
 ```